31 Night Animals With Glowing Eyes: Red, Yellow etc. (with images)

 5. The angle you watch from

-So, you cannot know that a certain species will always reflect the same eye color.
-When you look at how the eyes glow at night, you will notice above that we have deer and cats with yellow and green eyes, for example.
+So you cannot know for sure that a certain species will always reflect the same eye color.
+When you look at how the eyes glow at night, you will notice above that we have deers and cats with both yellow and green eyes, for example.

-You will need to know more about the animals to recognize them at night.
+You will need to know more facts about the animals in order to recognize them at night.
 It’s much better to look at the animal’s behavior, speed, size, etc.

-If you can only see the eyes of the animal, you should try to determine how much space there is between the eyes and how far from the ground they are.
-You should keep a safe distance if it’s a big animal with large eyeballs.
-But remember that even small animals can be dangerous at night.
+If you can only see the eyes of the animal you should try to determine how much space there is between the eyes and how far from the ground they are.
+If it’s a big animal with large eyeballs you should keep a safe distance.
+But to remember that even small animals can be dangerous at night.

 So if you don’t know what you dealing with you should keep your distance and make sure not to stare directly at the animal as it can stir up aggression in some species.